 When it comes to whale watching tours, orcas are often considered the main attraction.
 The waters around Vancouver Island host large resident pods of nearly 100 of these whales, as well as small pods of transient orcas that travel across wide ranges of coastline.
 From May to October, it’s prime viewing time to see southern resident orcas feeding on migrating salmon in the Strait of Georgia and the Gulf Islands.
 But the late summer months are ideal for spotting northern resident orcas, which feed in the Johnstone Strait.

-From sea lions and otters to dolphins and birds, British Columbia’s remote coastal areas are rife with a wide range of marine creatures.
+From sea lions and otters, to dolphins and birds, British Columbia’s remote coastal areas are teeming with a wide range of marine creatures.
 Keep an eye out — and your camera ready.

 + Open Map

 Want the inside scoop?
 Sign up for our newsletter!